katyacano/milestone-project-4/README.md

 ## Manual Testing

-### **Test-** Clicking FoodscapeLA logo should return user to home page
+### **Test-** Clicking Camp Rover logo should return user to home page
 - Result: Tested logo on all pages and action works as intended.
 No errors.

 ### **Test-** Clicking on navbar links should direct user to corresponding pages
-- Result: Tested all links, before and after logging in.
+- Result: Tested all links (in desktop, tablet and mobile modes) before and after logging in.
 Links work as intended.
 No errors.

 ### **Test-** Entering required info on Register page and clicking on Register button should create a new user in database.
-- Result: Entered data for user 'joegagner'.
+- Result: Entered data for user 'testytest'.
 Action completed as intended.
 No errors.

-### **Test-** Entering valid user info on Log In page and clicking on Log In button should allow user access to app and direct user to Profile page.
+### **Test-** Entering valid user info on Log In page and clicking on Log In button should allow user access to app and direct user to Home page.
 - Result: Tested by entering info for all three current users.
 Action worked as intended.
 No errors.

 ### **Test-** Entering invalid user info on  Log In page and clicking on Log In button should not grant access to app and flash an error message.
 - Result: Tested with three different user entries.
 Action works as intended.
 No errors.

-### **Test-** Entering required information on Log A New Spot page should result in a new spot being added to database.
+### **Test-** Entering required information on Add Product page should result in a new product being added to database.
 - Result: Tested all entry fields.
 Action works as intended.
 No errors.

-### **Test-** Missing any information on Log A New Spot page should result in error messages for each line that is missing or has insufficient characters.
+### **Test-** Missing any information on Add Product page should result in error messages for each line that is missing or has insufficient characters.
 - Result: Tested by entering various combinations of information/misinformation.
 Action works as intended.
 No errors.

-### **Test-** Edit/Delete buttons should only be visible to user if Spot has been entered by the user.
+### **Test-** Edit/Delete buttons for each product should only be visible to super user designated as "Staff" in databse.
 - Result: Tested with different users.
 Action works as intended.
-Users are not able to edit or delete Spots that they have not personally entered into the database.
+Users are not able to edit or delete products unless they are superusers.
 No errors.

-### **Test-** Search function should look for keyword matches in Type of Cuisine, Location Name, and Description.
+### **Test-** Search function should look for keyword matches in category name, product, and product detail pages.
 - Result: Tested with various keywords from all fields.
 Action works as intended.
-When keyword was found in any of these three fields Search function returned a match.
-When keyword was found in other fields (ie. Address), no result was found and No Result message falshed.
+When keyword was found in any of these pages Search function returned a match.
+When keyword was found in other areas (ie. Username), no result was found and No Result message falshed.

-### **Test-** Clicking Reset button should reload all Dining Spots on Home Page.
-- Result: Tested by doing a search and then clicking Reset button.
-Action works as intended.
-No errors.

 <br/>
 <br/>